To try is to achieve, to achieve is to grow!

 We follow the statutory National Curriculum which is composed of: English, Mathematics, Science, Computing, History, Geography, Music, Physical Education and Art.
 Religious Education is taught using Hampshire guidance.
 Each subject has a clear intent and is implemented in a logical and systematic way.
 It is sequenced so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined end points.

 We ensure that our curriculum is creative, stimulating and meaningful to our pupils by linking the different subject areas together into half termly or termly, themed topics.
 An overview of this is sent out to parents at the beginning of each term.
 Staff work closely together to plan a scheme of work that ensures coverage of the National Curriculum and activities are planned in detail to ensure work is carefully matched to pupils’ abilities, enabling the development of skills, knowledge and understanding.

-We have themed weeks and visitors to support learning whenever possible to further enhance the curriculum e.g. Arts Week based around the theme of Remembrance; Red, White and Blue Week for the Queen's 90th birthday.
+We have themed weeks and visitors to support learning whenever possible to further enhance the curriculum e.g. Arts Week based around the theme of Remembrance; Fire of London drama workshop, book week etc.

 All children are expected to read daily at home with an adult to ensure that they make good progress.
 This is in addition to practising spellings and mental maths skills.
 The details of how this is managed by each year group can be found in the curriculum booklet.
 Maths challenges will also be sent home to develop and reinforce mathematical thinking.